Blakesands/CH32V003_SF_SOLAR_LIGHT/README.md

 Power Control

-    •  Power On: Press once.
+    •  Power On: Press Button once.
 Default is low brightness.

-    •  Adjust Brightness: Press repeatedly to cycle: Low ➜ Medium ➜ High.
+    •  Adjust Brightness: Press Button repeatedly to cycle: Low ➜ Medium ➜ High.

     •  Power Off:
-    ◦  If the light has been active for more than 3 seconds, press once to turn off.
+    ◦  If the light has been active for more than 3 seconds, press Button once to turn off.
     ◦  Otherwise, cycle through brightness levels until the light turns off.

 Automated Functions